dustinlyons/nixos-config/README.md

 Both are needed at install time to download my private `nix-secrets` Github repository and decrypt the configuration.

 I keep these secrets `age`-encrypted with my Yubikey on two USB drives and decrypt them temporarily when bootstrapping a new system.
-You should either create your own keys and name them exactly as I have or fork this repo and change how my `secrets` `nix-command` handles the import (using KMS, CKM, paperkey, Hashicorp Vault, etc.).
+You should either create your own keys and name them exactly as I have or fork this repo and change how my `nix-command` handles the import (using KMS, CKM, paperkey, Hashicorp Vault, etc.).
 It's pretty simple `bash`.

 Finally, plug in the USB drive, boot the installer and run this command:
 ```sh